This year, Waddington Custot will present 'Vortex', a remarkable new series by the celebrated contemporary abstract painter, Fabienne Verdier.

 Through her work, Verdier gives physical form to the usually invisible and intangible forces within nature, incorporating a wide range of natural phenomena, from gravity and kinetic energy to sound waves and vibrations.
 In these large-scale paintings, seen for the first time at Waddington Custot, Verdier continues her exploration into the painting of sounds and music, in particular the visual representation of breathing techniques employed by sopranos performing Mozart’s arias.
-The Vortex Paintings are characterised by a single large, whirling helix, which dominates the composition and echoes the ascendant scaling sound of an
+The Vortex paintings are characterised by a single large, whirling helix, which dominates the composition and echoes the ascendant scaling sound of an

-Verdier initiated the Vortex Paintings during her time as the first artist-in-residence at New York’s prestigious performing arts school, the Juilliard School.
+Verdier initiated the Vortex works during her time as the first artist-in-residence at New York’s prestigious performing arts school, the Juilliard School.
 There, working on a smaller scale and in pen, Verdier captured in visual form the practice sessions and breathing techniques of prominent singers and musicians.
 She began to visualise the voices singing arias as columns of breath rising in the air, with each

 different piece of music engendering a unique vortex form.